Associate in Arts Program

-Pell Grants are awarded based strictly on the student's Expected Family Contribution (EFC) and do not require repayment.
-The maximum Pell Grant a student can receive is $5,920 for the academic year.
+Pell Grants are awarded based strictly on the student's Expected Family Contribution (EFC).
 Students eligible for these awards will see them reflected on the financial aid award notice.

 Students who wish to be considered for a Pell Grant must file the FAFSA (Free Application for Federal Student Aid).